kaiachain/kaia-docs/docs/references/signed-message.md

 ## KIP-97 Klaytn Signed Message

-Some Kaia nodes and SDKs has been providing the way to prefix messages with "Klaytn Signed Message" before signing them.
+Some Kaia nodes and SDKs has been providing the way to prefix messages with `"\x19Klaytn Signed Message:\n" + len(message)` before signing them.
 For details, please refer to [KIP-97](https://kips.kaia.io/KIPs/kip-97).
 Having the Klaytn- prefix can mitigate signature replay across chains, but the prefix alone cannot fully prevent replay attacks.
 Applications must employ replay protection mechanisms including random challenges or timestamps, to defend from replay attacks within an application.

 KIP-97 signatures are supported by:
 - Kaikas [`klay_sign`](https://docs.kaikas.io/02_api_reference) method